Going Through Menopause

 When hot flashes occur at night we refer to them, aptly, as night sweats.
 For many people, night sweats and insomnia go hand-in-hand.

 During the time leading up to and after menopause, people may also experience anxiety, depression, and memory loss.
 Other issues include dry skin, headaches, loss of libido, reduction in muscle and bone mass, or changes in head and body hair.
 Symptoms vary from person to person, and can vary throughout menopause’s various stages.

-Since menopause is a totally natural process, there is no “cure”.
-However, there may be some treatments that can help to ease some of the symptoms.
-Simple lifestyle changes like quitting smoking, eating well, and exercising regularly can have a positive impact on some of the most common symptoms.
-For people who have entered into early menopause due to cancer treatment or hysterectomy, there may be more targeted treatments that can help to ease symptoms.
+Since going through menopause is a totally natural process, there is no “cure.”
+However, certain treatments may help ease some of the symptoms.
+Simple lifestyle changes can have a positive impact on some of the most common symptoms.
+These include quitting smoking, eating well, and exercising regularly.